 - Vennum, A. & Johnson, M. D. (2014).
 The impact of premarital cycling on early marriage.
 Family Relations, 63 (4) 339-452.

 Hi!
 My name is Lauren Slivinski.
-I am a junior undergraduate student at Northern Illinois University studying Family Social Services.
+I am a Senior undergraduate student at Northern Illinois University studying Family Social Services.
 In my free time i like to kayak and take Zumba Fitness Classes.
 I enjoy being on the research team because it allows me to further connect with new research on emerging adult romantic relationships.